coopdigital/coop-frontend/packages/README.md

 The project is setup to use Yarn Workspaces.
 So any new package under `/packages` will be picked up in the Workbench application for development.

 Shared components use Jinja2 and will need a corresponding model in Contentful.
-For information on how and why to create these email matt.tyas@coop.co.uk or michael.chadwick@coop.co.uk.
+For information on how and why to create these please contact us via Slack in the [#experience-library-support](https://co-opdigital.slack.com/archives/C01ASJRQUCD) channel

 ## Amending a current package